servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 An extended variables file that serves as an example of custom Bootstrap UI components is here available for download:
 [_myvariables.scss](advanced/_myvariables.scss)

-Simply replace your _myVariables.scss located in the "scss" folder with _myVariables.scss  that you have downloaded with the above link.
+Simply replace your _myVariables.scss located in the "scss" folder with *_myvariables.scss*  that you have downloaded with the above link.

 The variables are structured per UI component and the explanation is below: